dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/controls-design/designer-errors.md

 [!INCLUDE [desktop guide under construction](../../includes/desktop-guide-preview-note.md)]

+## Error window

+The error window is made up of various parts.

-## Yellow bar
+- Yellow bar

   The yellow collapsible bar is created for every error, grouped by description.
 The bar describes the compiler error preventing the designer from loading property.
 It includes these details:

   - The file error resides in.
   - The column and row in the file where the error occurs.
   - An error code.
   - A description of the error.
   - A link to navigate directly to the error.

-## Instances of this error
+- Instances of this error

   When the yellow error bar is expanded, each instance of the error is listed.
 Many error types include an exact location in the following format: _\<project name>_ _\<form name>_ Line:_\<line number>_ Column:_\<column number>_.
 If a call stack is associated with the error, you can select the **Show Call Stack** link to see it.
 Examining the call stack may further help you resolve the error.

   > [!IMPORTANT]
   > The elements of an error may vary based on the code language you're using.

-## Help with this error
+- Help with this error

   If a help article for the error is available, select the **MSDN Help** link to navigate directly to the help page.

-## Forum posts about this error
+- Forum posts about this error

   Select the **Search the MSDN Forums for posts related to this error** link to navigate to the old Microsoft Developer Network forums.
 You may want to search or ask a question on the [Microsoft Q&A](/answers/tags/21/windows-forms) or [StackOverflow](https://stackoverflow.com/questions/tagged/winforms) forums

+## What to try first

+Much the time an error can be cleared by cleaning and rebuilding the project or solution.

+01. Find the **Solution Explorer** window.
+01. Right-click on the solution or project, and select **Clean**.
+01. Right-click on the solution or project, and select **Rebuild**.

+You can also try to delete the _bin_ and _obj_ folders from the project folder.
+This may clear a temporary file that doesn't seem to get cleaned and may cause a **restore** action to happen, fixing a bad dependency.

+Use the following section to triage common design-time errors.

 ## Common design-time errors